dangn511/50.005-labs/README.md

 If a process is already dead, nothing needs to be done.

-If a process is still alive, assign it a `z` task so that it exits itself
+If a process is still alive and not doing a task, assign it a `z0` task so that it exits itself

+If a process is alive and doing task, do not kill it yet;

+Keep looping until all tasks have been assigned a `z0` task.